This blog may contain affiliate links. Read our disclosure policy for more info.

 The main reason to take this route is to visit Poas Volcano – so you absolutely must stop here!
 Poas has one of the largest craters on the planet – and it’s stunning!

-The Poas Volcano National Park is open daily from 8 am – 4 pm (including holidays).
+The Poas Volcano National Park is open daily from 8 am to 4 pm (including holidays).
 However, you’ll have better chances at clear views before 10 am.
 It’s a very slight detour to get here.
 You’ll turn left onto Route 120, and the parking lot is at the end of the road.

 If you’re not up for a big hike mid-road trip, don’t worry!
 Poas Volcano is a pretty leisurely stroll.